Intensive Care (1991 film): Reception

-The film failed to make a huge profit, despite having the hugely popular teen idol Koen Wauters in the starring role, and was demolished by the critics.
+The film failed to make a large profit, despite having the hugely popular teen idol Koen Wauters in the starring role, and was demolished by the critics.
 De Volkskrant reviewed it as: "A movie where every aspect goes so disastrously wrong that it almost seems like a parody."
-Yet it quickly gained a cult following due to its poor acting, unconvincing special effects, bad English pronunciation and a plot hole-ridden story.
+The Dutch version quickly gained a cult following due to its poor acting, unconvincing special effects, and (according to some Dutch traditionalists) bad English pronunciation by Kennedy's co-star Jules Croiset, and a plot hole-ridden story.
 The car accident that puts the surgeon into a coma has many unexplained explosions.
 For reasons that are never explained the surgeon goes on a murdering spree and manages to survive numerous attacks that would horribly injure any normal person.
 To top it all off the actor who played him before the accident (George Kennedy) is now obviously replaced by a different actor, covered in bandages.
-In one of the most infamous scenes the girl's boyfriend lies on the floor, bleeding due to stab wounds, which causes her to remark: "Moet ik een pleister voor je halen?
-Jeetje mina!"
-(Translation: "Shall I get you a little band-aid?
-Golly gosh").
-The picture is traditionally shown during each edition of the Dutch-Belgian B-movie festival Nacht van de Wansmaak and has frequently been called "the worst Dutch movie ever."
-Due to this reputation it has been honored in the "Hall of Shame" of the festival.
+In one of the most infamous scenes, in the Dutch version, the girl's boyfriend lies on the floor, bleeding due to stab wounds, which causes her to remark: "Moet ik een pleister voor je halen?
+Jeetje mina!" ("Should I get you a band-aid?
+Good grief!").
+The original English version had a different dialogue.
+The picture was traditionally shown during some editions of the Dutch-Belgian B-movie festival Nacht van de Wansmaak and has frequently been called "the worst Dutch movie ever" by traditionalists.
+It was honored with the "Mondo Bizarro Award" at the 2001 Rotterdam Film Festival edition.